Dvarkian/metricify/README.md

 **Step 4 - Install Python dependencies:**

 Open command prompt and navigate inside the `metricify` application folder.
-Now run `pip install -r requirements.txt`.
+Now run `python -m pip install -r requirements.txt`.
 You might need to add a `--user` flag if you don't have admin premissions.

 **Step 5 - Running Metricify:**